dream-computing/syntax_nodes/README.md

 1. Load an image using a `Load Image` node or use an image output from another node.
 2. Add one of the `SyntaxNodes` (found under the "SyntaxNodes" category or by searching after right-clicking) to the canvas.
 3. Connect the `IMAGE` output from your source node to the `image` (or equivalent) input of the SyntaxNode.
 4. Adjust the parameters as needed.
+Check the node's tooltips in ComfyUI for specific parameter details.
 5. Connect the `IMAGE` output of the SyntaxNode to a `Preview Image` node or another processing node.

 ## Contributing